WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Paul Kelman, Lori Hallier and Neil Affleck

-Beginning with two miners venturing deep into a cave, one of them began to undress and reveals a voluptuous woman underneath the suit.
-The other miner, began caressing her milk mounds as the girl teasingly etches his gas mask.
-For a moment, the two would had come to an early on-screen love play until the Miner sees a heart tattooed on her breast, his hands shivers from a sudden anxiety and pushes the girl to a pickaxe, impaling her by the chest...
+Beginning with two miners venturing deep into a cave, one of them begins to undress and reveals a voluptuous woman underneath the suit.
+The other miner, in turn, starts caressing her milk mounds as the girl teasingly etches his gas mask.
+For a moment, the two appears to be coming in to an early on-screen love play until the miner sees a heart tattooed on his partner's breast, his hands shiver from a sudden anxiety and pushes the girl to a pickaxe, impaling her...

 But is there more to this story?
-Has harry warden really came back?
+Has Harry Warden really come back once more to punish the town?
 Or has someone gone insane and decided to live on Warden's legacy?

-Many slasher fans liked this movie by the fact that it's by the book.
 If there's going to be a perfect slasher film to show as an example to a newbie fanatic, this would be it.
-It's got everything from the moody atmosphere, a claustrophobic finale, a well played holiday theme (complete with a love-triangle side story), a cast of likable (and well acted) characters, a crazy doom-sayer, the virginial final girl (and boy), some nice red slayings, and a killer that's iconic as a cult favorite.
+It's got everything from the moody atmosphere to a well played holiday theme (complete with a love-triangle side story); a cast of likable (and well acted) characters, from a crazy doom-sayer, to the virginial final girl (and boy); some nice red slayings, a claustrophobic finale and, of course, a killer that's as iconic as this cult favorite.

-The film's killer, a legend came to life known as Harry Warden, may not be as big as Jason, or Freddy or Micheal, but Warden was an interesting fella.
-He represents chaos, a pure animal driven by hate, caused by the human ignorance that left him for dead.
-He's a perfect cinema monster that walks in the shadows, clad in black mining gear and gas mask, following the footstep of so many more that came before him.
-Though he didn't had the same creep factor as The Shape or the wise-ass attitude of Freddy, Warden still made an impact as an overtly easy, yet effective killer thanks to some clever camera work (and the extensive use of shadows).
+The film's killer, a legend came to life known as Harry Warden, may not be as big as Jason, or Freddy or Micheal, but Warden's an interesting fella; on a small scale, he represents chaos.
+A pure animal driven by hate, caused by the human ignorance that left him for dead.
+He's a perfect example of a cinema monster that walks in the shadows, clad in black mining gear and gas mask, following the footstep of so many more that came before him.
+Though he didn't have the same creep factor as The Shape or the wise-ass attitude of Freddy, Warden still made an impact as an overtly easy yet effective killer thanks to some clever camera work (and the extensive use of shadows), body language and a gnarly set of kills.
 In other words, he's pure badassery.

-It's a big MUST for all seekers of bodycount films to check this one out.
-Words cannot explain its beauty.
-But a word of the wise: If you want to see the 2009 3D remake of this film, try this first.
-Or if not, better check this one out, too cuz, for a slasher fan not to know My Bloody Valentine is like a Christian not knowing who Jesus is.
+It's a big MUST for all seekers of bodycount films to check this one out, at least once.
+Words simply cannot explain its beauty as a slasher flick.
+For a slasher fan not to know about My Bloody Valentine (1981) is like a Christian not knowing who Jesus is.
+Pure blasphemy!

 Bodycount:

-1 female pushed and impaled to a pickaxe, heart removed
+1 female pushed and impaled on a pickaxe, heart removed

 4 males mentioned killed in cave-in (presumably cannibalized as well by Warden)